nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to list tasks
 2. MustDoList shows a list of tasks
-3. User requests to delete a specific task in the list
+3. User requests to delete a specific task in the list by the task's index
 4. MustDoList deletes the task <br>
 Use case ends.